-Pangishimo Park is a planned waterfront park that will be located on the western shoreline of Chaudières Island.
-It will be the first of three parks to be built on the shores of the Ottawa River, as part of the Zibi development.
+Pangishimo Park is a waterfront park located on the western shore of Chaudières Island.
+It is the first of three parks to be built on the shores of the Ottawa River, as part of the Zibi development.

-Revitalizing the islands and shorelines of the historic Ottawa River and increasing public access to these places is part of the NCC’s priorities.
+Revitalizing the islands and shorelines of the historic Ottawa River, and increasing public access to these places, are part of the NCC’s priorities.

 About the park

-The 0.3-hectare park will highlight Indigenous culture and heritage.
-Featuring art and interpretive installations, it will offer an interpretive experience, and promote an appreciation and understanding of the Algonquin culture.
+The 0.3-hectare park highlights Indigenous culture and heritage.
+Featuring art and interpretive installations, it offers an interpretive experience, and promotes an appreciation and understanding of the Algonquin culture.

-The park will be accessible year-round and will be a natural-style public green space, with lush planting, a wooden boardwalk and spectacular vantage points.
-It will boast a universally accessible pathway network connecting the Ottawa River shoreline behind the Canadian War Museum to nearby Chaudières Falls Park.
+Accessible year-round, the park is a natural-style public green space, with lush planting, a wooden boardwalk and spectacular vantage points.
+It boasts a universally accessible pathway network connecting the Ottawa River shoreline behind the Canadian War Museum to nearby Chaudières Falls Park.